sayf-ali/Real-Time-Bus-Tracker/README.md

 # How to Run the Files
 1. Cick the GREEN “Code” button on the Real-Time-Bus-Tracker repository page.
-2. Click the copy icon to obtain a copy of the SSH Key.
-3. Click Download Zip to download the repository files to your local machine.
+2. Click Download Zip to download the repository files to your local machine.
-4. Extract files from the Real-Time-Bus-Tracker repository Zip folder.
+3. Extract files from the Real-Time-Bus-Tracker repository Zip folder.
-5. Drag and drop the index.html file to any browser.
+4. Drag and drop the index.html file to any browser.

 # Future Enhancements